Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: Introduction

 \section{Introduction}

-The very-high-energy (VHE) $\gamma$-ray astronomy plays a crucial role in the exploration of the most violent non-thermal phenomena in the Universe.
+The very high-energy (VHE) $\gamma$-ray astronomy plays a crucial role in the exploration of the most violent non-thermal phenomena in the Universe.
 The scientific target extends from the origin of cosmic rays and dark matter to the $\gamma$-rays production in a large variety of galactic and extra-galactic sources.
 The feasibility of such studies is based on the availability of effective ground-based techniques for the detection of $\gamma$-radiation in a very broad energy region ranging from a few tens of GeV to hundreds of TeV.
-The turning point for these observations came from the Imaging Atmospheric Cherenkov Telescopes (IACTs) that observe the Cherenkov light in the air shower generated by the interaction of $\gamma$ photons with the Earth's atmosphere.
-The IACT technique was pioneered by the Whipple collaboration and led to the discovery of TeV emission from the Crab Nebula in 1989 \cite{Weekes1989}.
-After that, small arrays of IACTs, firstly HEGRA \cite{Daum1997} and then VERITAS\cite{Park2015}, started the era of stereoscopic observations for the study of VHE $\gamma$-ray astronomical sources.
-The installation of further complex IACT instruments as MAGIC \cite{Alesic2016} and H.E.S.S. \cite{Konopelko2005} allowed us for a strong increase of the number of discovered sources in a few years period.
+The turning point for these observations came from the Imaging Atmospheric Cherenkov Telescopes (IACTs), which observe the Cherenkov light in the air shower generated by the interaction of $\gamma$ photons with the Earth's atmosphere.
+The IACT technique was pioneered by the Whipple collaboration with the discovery of TeV emission from the Crab Nebula in 1989 \cite{Weekes1989}.
+After that, several IACT arrays (i.e. HEGRA\cite{Daum1997}, H.E.S.S.\cite{Konopelko2005}, MAGIC\cite{Alesic2016} and VERITAS\cite{Park2015}) allowed for a strong increase of the number of discovered sources in a few years period.

-The success achieved by these instruments (all of them with a single mirror optics and cameras equipped with photomultiplier tubes) has driven the international VHE astronomy community towards the design of new-generation IACT telescopes, with the intent to enlarge the observable energy region as well as to reach a wider field of view.
+The success achieved by these instruments (all of them with a single mirror optics and cameras equipped with photomultiplier tubes) has driven the international VHE astronomy community towards the design of new-generation IACT telescopes, with the intent to enlarge the observable energy region, to improve the sensitivity as well as to reach a wider field of view.
 Double mirror optics and cameras with different sensors, equipped with a properly fast electronics, are the main objectives of such new designs.